angeloxx/homebridge-myhome/README.md

 * MHBlind: Standard Automation Relay (eg. F411, I need to check the F401), address is B/A/PL (eg. 0/1/10)
   * this device defines another property called "time" that defines the configured "stop time" in seconds; using this property the driver can evaluate the current position of the blind
 * MHBlindAdvanced: Advanced version of standard Blind (eg. F401 that manages internally the current position), address is B/A/PL (eg. 0/1/10)
-* MHContactSensor: Dry Contact sensor (eg. 3477 or some burgalarm sensors), address range is 1-201
+* MHContactSensor: Dry Contact sensor (eg. 3477 or some burgalarm sensors), address range is 1-201.
+Supported types are "motion", "contact"
-* MHPowerMeter: (WILL BE SUPPORTED)
-* MHAlarm: (WILL BE SUPPORTED)
+* MHPowerMeter: Only supported with F421 Load Control Central, use "refresh" to set the update interval
+* MHAlarm: tested on central 3486.
+Zones for Away, Night and At Home activation are currently hard coded in plugin code.
+Alarm activation/deactivation from Homekit is not implemented for security reasons, so monitor of the current status is supported
+* MHTimedRelay: to issue temporized command to relays.
+Default duration set in "duration"
+* MHControlledLoad: to control status of old generation Load Control outlets
+* MHAux: to deliver AUX events to Homekit.
+Supported type are "leak", "gas" and contact".

+See sample-config.json for the additional parameters of each accessory.

 ## Tested devices
-- F454v1 and MH201 as IP Gateway
+- F454v1, MH200N and MH201 as IP Gateway
 - F411/2 as MHRelay, MHOutlet and MHCurtain
 - F401 as MHBlindAdvanced
 - F416U1 as MHDimmer